MAGPIE-SFU/saasi/README.md

 ## Modifying tree

-You might notice that the tree also include all the tips at the present day.
+You might notice that the tree includes all the tips at the present day.
 This is because the simulation stopped at the maximum allowed time.
 In pathogen phylogenetics and phylogeography applications, we typically do not have heterochronous sequences (from the present).
 In this simulation, we therefore drop the tips at the present day.